 Are you having problems with camera access on Snapchat?
-Do you get a pop-up message asking you to allow camera access, but don’t know how?
+Do you get a pop-up message asking you to allow camera access but don’t know how?
 Well, you’re not alone.
 A lot of Snapchat users have been getting the same message.

 Resolving this issue isn’t difficult, but it can be frustrating when you don’t know where to start.
 In this article, we’ll show you everything you need to know about allowing camera access on Snapchat.

-Allowing Camera in Settings for Snapchat
+Allow Camera in Settings for Snapchat on iPhone